 Rachel Bailey was born and raised in Cedar Rapids.
 She received an English degree from Mount Mercy University and has a background in marketing and nonprofit work.
-Rachel is eager to connect with community members and foster a love for nature and preservation.
-In her spare time, she enjoys camping with family, baking, gardening, and spending time with her husband and two golden doodles.
+Rachel is eager to connect with visitors and foster a love for nature and preservation.
+In her spare time, she enjoys quality time with with her daughter, husband and golden doodles (especially around the campfire)!

 Dana Wood grew up in Center Point, Iowa.
 After college, she spent several years at Weddings, Etc. working as a seamstress.
 A career change made her Administrative Assistant at Global Crossing where she stayed until becoming Office Manager at Indian Creek Nature Center in 2002.
 Dana enjoys volunteering and coaching at her children’s school, sewing, swimming and camping.

 A native of southern New Jersey, Nancy moved with her family to Cedar Rapids in 1970.
 She has two bachelor’s degrees, received 14 years apart, in vastly different fields: business administration with an English minor; and biology and general science.
 Nancy joined the Nature Center staff in 2000 and her responsibilities involve all aspects of fundraising, overseeing memberships, and managing the donor database.
 Nancy enjoys exploring nature on foot with her husband and their enthusiastic dog.